Moberly, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 If you've been attacked by a dog, it's important to take certain steps to protect your health and your legal rights.
 While it can be hard to keep your wits about you, after being bitten by a dog you should:

-• Acquire evidence — While you're still at the scene, take pictures of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
-Ask for the name and information of the dog's owners and any people who saw the attack, without getting into a confrontation with the owner.
+• Obtain evidence — As soon as you can afterwards, take photos of the surrounding scene and any injuries.
+Ask for the contact info of the dog's owners and any witnesses you can, without getting into a confrontation with the owner.

-• Seek medical treatment — Even if you don't think your injuries are significant, you need to get your injuries seen by a doctor or other medical professional.
-Dog bites often lead to infection, and shots or medications may be necessary to get you fully healthy.
-Furthermore, you'll need documentation of your injuries in order to receive compensation.
+• Get medical treatment — Even if you don't end up going to the emergency room, you need to get your injuries treated by a doctor or other medical professional.
+Dog bites can be prone to infection, and you may need to receive a tetanus shot or other treatment to prevent complications.
+Additionally, you'll need documentation of your injuries in order to make a claim.

-• Report the attack — Depending on where the incident transpired, you may need to file a report with your local municipality.
-This can help to ensure that the dog is quarantined and observed for signs of rabies or other diseases, and that there is an official record of the incident to corroborate your story.
+• Report the incident — Depending on where you were when you were attacked, you may need to report the dog bite to the local animal control agency or police department.
+This can help to ensure that the dog is quarantined and observed for signs of rabies or other diseases, and that there is an official record of the incident to back up your story.

-• Reach out to a personal injury lawyer — An attorney who specializes in injury claims can help you determine the best way to move forward.
-They can evaluate the circumstances of the incident and help you to determine how much compensation you are entitled to for your dog bite injury in Moberly, MO.
+• Consult with a personal injury lawyer — An attorney with experience in dog bite cases can help you to understand your legal rights and options.
+They can look into the details of your case and help you to determine how much compensation you are owed for your dog bite injury in Moberly, MO.

-How a Dog Bite Lawyer in Moberly, MO Can Help
+What Can a Dog Bite Lawyer in Moberly, MO Do for Me?

 A dog bite lawyer in Moberly, MO can provide a range of services to help you with your case.
 Here are some of the things they can do for you:

 • Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
-They can explain the laws that govern dog bites in Moberly, MO, and they can help you navigate the injury claims process from filing a claim with the appropriate insurance to going to trial if necessary.
-Throughout the duration of your case, your Moberly, MO dog bite lawyer will be there to answer any questions you may have.
+They can explain the laws that govern dog bites in Moberly, MO, and they can help you navigate the injury claims process from filing an initial insurance claim to going to court if necessary.
+Throughout your case, your Moberly, MO dog bite lawyer will be there to answer any questions you have about personal injury claims.

-• Obtain evidence — A dog bite lawyer can obtain evidence to support your claim.
+• Acquire evidence — A dog bite lawyer can gather evidence that corroborates your side of the story.
 This may include medical records, witness statements and photographs of your injuries.

 Understanding Dog Bite Laws

-Any law regarding personal injury is designed to keep innocent people from harm and to hold negligent actors accountable for the damages they cause.
-Each state has their own laws regarding dog bites, and the laws in Missouri and Illinois are similar.
+Any law regarding personal injury is designed to keep innocent people from harm and to hold negligent actors liable for the damages they cause.
+Each state implements their own laws regarding dog bites, and the laws in Missouri and Illinois are similar.

-Neither state has a "one bite rule" – where the dog had to have bitten somebody before for the owner to be liable – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.
+Neither state implements a "one bite rule" – where the dog had to have bitten somebody at an earlier date for the owner to be liable – or uses negligence – requiring the dog owner to actively forgo safety precautions – to determine if an owner can be liable.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.